justin2004/weblog/train_trees/README.md

 ]box on -trains=tree
 ```

-I don't see the need for any other binding strength visual feedback system as I hope to demonstate below.
+I don't see the need for any other binding strength visual feedback system as I hope to demonstrate below.

 ## Example